-GGS annually acknowledges the outstanding achievements of individuals in the field of Gerontology at a presentation during its annual meeting and conference.
+GGS annually acknowledges the outstanding achievements of individuals in the field of Gerontology at a presentation during its Annual Meeting & Conference.

 Thank you for taking the time to support GGS and those individuals who ensure the best lives possible for older Georgians.
-The nomination form is available below.
 We look forward to receiving your nominations!

 The John Tyler Mauldin Award is given to an older individual in Georgia who exemplifies a positive role model of outstanding Achievement in the field of Aging.
 First given to Dr. Mauldin in 1967 as the First Annual Outstanding Achievement Award, it was named for the first recipient the next year.
 Dr. Mauldin, a prominent Atlanta surgeon and also an early GGS activist, was appointed in 1959 to Chair the newly established Governor’s Commission on Aging, later the State Commission.
 He directed the planning of Georgia’s participation in the 1961 White House Conference on Aging.

 - Category: At least 10 years of service to aging, with particular attention to service to GGS

 - Recent Winners: Betty Belton, Jennifer Craft Morgan, Gail Thompson, Michele Kelley

 The Louis Newmark Award is presented to an individual providing at least 10 years of service to aging, with particular attention to the Georgia Gerontology Society.
 The Award was first given in 1982 to Louis Newmark, the Society’s first President, in recognition for his nearly three decades of service to gerontology in Georgia and to the Society.
 Louis Newmark also won several GGS Awards for his social service and service to the Society and was the Society’s historian for the first three decades of its existence.
 He was also a founder of the Georgia Conference on Social Welfare.

 - Category: Demonstrates the ability to educate persons working with older adults with vision and leadership